What Is a W-2? Everything You Need To Know

-Six lettered boxes are present on a W-2 form.
+There are six lettered boxes on a W-2 form.
 The boxes provide employer and employee information for the specific job held during the tax year.
 Here’s a breakdown of the lettered boxes on a W-2:

-b) Employer identification number, or EIN: assigned to individual employers for tracking by the IRS
+- b) Employer identification number, or EIN, which is assigned to individual employers by the IRS

 1) Wages, tips and other compensation

-3) Social Security wages: amount of income subject to Social Security tax
+3) Social Security wages subject to Social Security tax

-7) Social Security tips: tips subject to Social Security tax
+7) Social Security tips subject to Social Security tax

 9) Verification code